jadbaz/vagrant-virtualbox-centos7-httpd-codeit/README.md

-# Vagrantfile to create an apache httpd server with the latest codeit repository
+# Vagrantfile to create an apache httpd server from the codeit repository

 ## Details
 * Starts from the [centos/7 Vagrant image](https://app.vagrantup.com/centos/boxes/7)